MrHaribo/mrharibo.github.io/quickreference/index.md

 6. **Build Game Compose:** Containerized all services at once using the Game Compose file which has to be generated prior.
 7. **Run Game Local Compose:** Runs the complete Game Application as a docker-compose application.
 The Game Application has to be built prior before this Launch Action can be used.
 8. **Run Game Local Swarm:** Docker Swarm mode is not yet supported by MicroNet.
 But you can easily use it using the Docker CLI.
 Refer to the [Docker Swarm Documentation](https://docs.docker.com/engine/swarm/).
-9. **MicroNet Console:** The MicroNet Console helps the developer to notive usage errors but also shows errors of the framework itself.
-Use it to track missbehaviour of MicroNet.
+9. **MicroNet Console:** The MicroNet Console helps the developer to notice usage errors but also shows errors of the framework itself.
+Use it to track miss-behavior of MicroNet.
 10. **MicroNet Preferences:** Shortcut to the MicroNet preference page.
-11. **Enabled:** Allows to mark a service for either Narive Launches and pom.xml respectively docker-compose generation.
+11. **Enabled:** Allows to mark a service for either Native Launches and pom.xml respectively docker-compose generation.
 If the checkbox is checked, the state will be persisted to project preferences which can be slow, the first time.

 ## Game Engine Integration